 This is any time that you have not held hospital cover within the financial year.
 This could be due to joining part way through the year, change of cover or the cancellation of your membership.

-You have received an amended tax statement as one of the following changes have been made to your Membership since we issued your previous tax statement.
+You have received an amended Private Health Insurance Statement as one of the following changes have been made to your Membership since we issued your previous Private Health Insurance Statement.

 Refunds - If a refund was made on or after 1 July for premiums received on or prior to 30 June.

-Dishonor of premiums - If a dishonor of a receipt was processed on or after 1 July, for a payment that was received initially on or prior to 30 June.
+Dishonour of premiums - If a dishonour of premium receipt was processed on or after 1 July, for a payment that was received initially on or prior to 30 June.

 Backdated Membership Cancellation - If a cancellation of a policy was processed on or after 1 July, where the cancellation effective date was on or prior to 30 June.